jianwu-github/algorithms-in-scala/README.md

 Algorithms in Scala
 ===================

-The implementation of some common algorithms from [Algorithms 4th Edition](http://algs4.cs.princeton.edu/home/) using Scala
+The implementation of some common algorithms from [Algorithms 4th Edition](http://algs4.cs.princeton.edu/home/) using Scala, incluyding:

 * Fast Three Sum
 * Weighted Quick Union-Find